 It’s a tale as old as time, isn’t it?
 Woman has baby, everyone else has something to say about the woman, or the baby, or both.
 And nobody comes under the microscope as much as women in the Royal Family.
-From consorts having their bedsheets inspected to see if they were menstruating or were going to provide an heir, to the tabloids dedicating a startling number of column inches to Kate Middleton’s choice in prams, the level of scrutiny is just shy of laughable and the outpouring of opinion over Meghan Markle and her post pregnancy body this week is a bridge too far.
+From consorts having their bedsheets inspected to see if they were menstruating or were going to provide an heir, to the tabloids dedicating a startling number of column inches to Kate Middleton’s choice in prams, the level of scrutiny is just shy of laughable and the outpouring of opinion over Meghan Markle and post pregnancy bodies in general is a bridge too far.

 But even ostensibly normal, sensible people were taking to Twitter too, to express how shocked and disgusted they were that a public figure would have the effrontery to appear in public after a fairly public pregnancy to make a public fucking statement and still look a bit pregnant.
 That still having a visible post pregnancy bump a couple of days after the birth was “weird”.

-Now, you know me, I’m not one to pull the “You don’t have children of your own so you wouldn’t understand card” (and in fact rather frighteningly some of these idiots were actually mothers themselves) but comments like this are horrible for women and mothers to witness let alone be on the receiving end of, when we already face a constant barrage of unrealistic post pregnancy pressure from the tabloids and online media who are so insistent on telling us who “bounced back” after giving birth.
+Now, you know me, I’m not one to pull the “You don’t have children of your own so you wouldn’t understand card” (and in fact rather frighteningly some of these idiots were actually mothers themselves) but comments like this about post pregnancy bodies are horrible for women to witness let alone be on the receiving end of – especially when we already face a constant barrage of unrealistic post pregnancy pressure from the tabloids and online media who are so insistent on telling us who “bounced back” after giving birth.

 Basically, if you’re not doing handstands on a beach in Barbados in a bikini showing off your post pregnancy body (which must be a lithe as a twelve year old boy but with perfect non sagging tits) within a fortnight then you have failed at motherhood, womanhood, and life on planet Earth.

 You’re also not alone.
-I can’t afford the the things a lot of celebs have access to in order to dodge the appearance of pregnancy having taken its natural toll on their bodies.
+I can’t afford the the things a lot of celebs have access to in order to dodge the appearance of 9 months’ worth of hormones, growing, and stretching having taken its natural toll on their post pregnancy bodies.
 I can’t afford glamorous holidays, I can’t afford a personal trainer and nutritionist, I can’t afford a round the clock nanny so that I can look glowing and refreshed every morning.
 I can’t afford a stylist.
 And I’m not sure that even if I could afford all those things, that it would be the right thing to do.